 How-to Install RetroArch to Your SNES Classic

-8. Press Add more games and add the ROMs that you want to sideload to your SNES Classic (you can add multiple ROMs at a time).
-RetroArch supports Nintendo, Game Boy, Game Boy Color, Game Boy Advance, Sega Genesis, Sega Mega System, Nintendo 64, and Atari 2600 games.
-Note: Nintendo 64 games do not run well on the SNES Classic.
+8. Exit the Hakchi Mod store and press Add more games to add the ROMs that you want to sideload to your SNES Classic (you can add multiple ROMs at a time).

 10. Now press Synchronize selected games with NES/SNES Mini.

 Extra note: All non-SNES games should automatically run in RetroArch while SNES games will run on the default emulator (called Canoe).
-If you are having problems with any SNES game, read our tutorial here to learn how to run SNES games through RetroArch.
-RetroArch is compatible with more SNES games than the default emulator.
+If you are having problems with any SNES game, read our tutorial here to learn how to force run SNES games through RetroArch.
+RetroArch is able to run more SNES games than the default emulator.